 How to install Firefox again

-You can now install the same Firefox again, or you can install a different version of Firefox such as one of the daily builds or betas.
-The daily builds are not very stable and you might be frustrated even if you just use Firefox as a secondary browser.
+You can now install the same Firefox again, or install a different version such as one of the daily builds or betas.
+The daily builds are unstable and you might be frustrated even if you use Firefox as a secondary browser.
 So we’d rather not recommend it.
 Beta builds are relatively more stable, and usable as well.

 Install Firefox stable